kislayabhi/kislayabhi.github.io/_posts/2021-3-3-Lecture-Summaries.md

 Rope --> vyavharika
 Snake --> Prathibhasika

 In Parinama, the cause and effect are on the same level of reality.
+The cause actually turns into effect in reality.
 In Vivarta, the cause is on a higher level of reality.
+The cause appeare as something else, but not in reality.

 because this universe is a vivarta of universe, Brahman is on a higher level of reality.
 And its appeareacen -- this world is a vyavhaharika satya.
 Thus these two apparent levels can be dissolved by the correction effected by Knowledge.
 This realization of the effect that it is nothing but the cause -- it is possible only for the vivarta.
 If it had been a real world, then no amount of vedantic enquiry will help a person.
 By knowledge one can become free.